sourceability/portal/README.md

     openai_api_key: '%my_openai_api_key%'
 ```

+Spells that are services and tagged with `sourceability_portal.spell` can be invoked with the cast command.
+If your service is autoconfigured, the tag will be automatically added.

 ## Static YAML

 You can invoke portal with the path to a `.yaml` with the following format: